Classifying Programming Languages

 Esoteric Languages

 An esoteric language is one not intended to be taken seriously.
-They can be jokes, near-minimalistic, or despotic (purposely obfuscated or non-deterministic).
+They can be jokes, near-minimalistic, academic studies of computing theory, or despotic (purposely obfuscated or non-deterministic).

 See Wikipedia’s article on esoteric languages.